NickKartha/GYLT/README.md

 + [14/2/19] The underworld of illegal dogfighting: https://www.youtube.com/watch?v=JD8ZGC1XeaU
 + [13/2/19] College Tuition and Student Loans: https://www.youtube.com/watch?v=aWJ0OaojfiA
 + [10/2/19] Need to go back into research.
 Xanax caused 126 deaths in the UK last year alone.
 How would you prevent abuse?
++ [17/3/19] Fear of the dark and the unknown: https://knowyourmeme.com/memes/you-are-likely-to-be-eaten-by-a-grue

+---

+## Embarrasments and Guilt

+It's true that not all commits are productive.
+Sometime's they're done to keep the garden green and activity streaks going.
+This is not fair actually.
+There has to be a development pipeline and a review process.
+It's up to individual developers to implement their own DevOps practices, the simplest of which is to make a substantial number of commits locally before pushing to remote as a single push.
+This sounds like bad practices to someone writing thousands of lines of code in a single day but really, this advice is for that programmer searching for the one perfect line of code to get something done.
+Rather than wasting space with unecessary dables of edits, we can have one clean looking change to the master file.
+Isn't that a good dream to have?
+Push in your thoughts.

 ---